 ⚠️ Watch out:

-Check the food cost of the 10 best-selling dishes.
+Check the food cost of the 10 top-selling dishes.
 If this exceeds 35%, you need to immediately adjust menu prices or revise recipes.

 5. Overestimating your own capabilities

-Many buyers think they can cook, serve and run the business themselves.
-This leads to understaffing and quality loss, which drives customers away.
+Many buyers assume they can cook, serve and manage the business solo.
+This creates understaffing and quality issues that drive customers away.

 - Cooking + serving: Maximum 40 covers per day feasible